Bethe-Salpeter equation for classical gravitational bound states: Analytic all-order resummation of classical amplitudes

 which matches the leading term in \eqref{eq:binding_energy}\footnote{Note that in the non-relativistic limit, from the Hamilton-Jacobi action one gets $J_{\text{bind}}(\epsilon) = \frac{G_N m_A m_B}{\sqrt{\epsilon}}$.}.

 There is also a set of zeros in the physical sheet which appear for $A_0 = - n \,, n \in \mathbb{Z}_{> 0}\,$:

-which are the mirror images of the poles, as usual for long-range, spherically symmetric potentials due to the invariance of the Klein-Gordon equation under the map $p_{\infty} \to -p_{\infty}$~\cite{Frautschi:1963}.
+which are the mirror images of the poles, as dictated by S-matrix unitarity in the case of a spherically symmetric potential (see also ~\cite{Frautschi:1963}).
 We can compute the binding energy for these zeros, corresponding to the valleys in Figure~\ref{fig:analytic-spinless},

 As expected by analyticity arguments, the zeros in the physical sheet become the poles in the second Riemann sheet (and viceversa).

 As in the original Bethe-Salpeter equation, the residue of the amplitude in the $s-$channel bound state pole contains some information about the bound state properties, and in particular its decay rate.
 Indeed, near the bound state pole, the amplitude is expected to behave like